 Kentucky.
-The Kentucky House of Representatives resolved to resist the invasion of the Southern states by Federal armed forces passing through neutral Kentucky territory at all hazards.
+The Kentucky House of Representatives resolved to resist at all hazards any invasion of the Southern states if Federal armed forces passed through neutral Kentucky territory.

 Virginia.
 Governor John Letcher transmitted the resolutions of the Ohio State Legislature, with unfavourable comments, to the Virginia state legislature.
 His message was rejected by a small majority.

-USA: Colonel William Wing Loring was appointed to command the Department of New Mexico, arriving on 22 March 1861, to succeed Colonel Thomas Turner Fauntleroy.
+USA: Colonel William Wing Loring (US Mounted Rifes) was appointed to command the Department of New Mexico, arriving on 22 March 1861, to succeed Colonel Thomas Turner Fauntleroy.

 Commander in Chief: President James Buchanan